josephmoresena/Rxmxnx.JNetInterface/docs/direct-buffers.md

 - The `WithDirectBuffer` methods may allocate memory on the stack if the configured usable stack byte limit is not exceeded.
-- In .NET 9.0+, the generic state type parameter allows `ref struct`.
+- Starting with .NET 9.0, the generic state type parameter allows `ref struct`.